-About Open Dialogue
+About The Open Dialogue Approach

 The basic vehicle of Open Dialogue is its radically altered version of the treatment meeting, which typically occurs within 24 hours of the initial call to the crisis service.
 This treatment meeting gathers together everyone connected to the crisis, including the person at the center, their family and social network, all professional helpers and anyone else closely involved.
 Throughout this process there are no separate staff meetings to talk about the “case.”
 Rather, all discussions and decisions take place in the treatment meeting with everyone present.

-Several Key Principles of Open Dialogue
+Key Principles of Open Dialogue Practices

 - Immediate help that begins with a treatment meeting within 24 hours